dtn7/dtn7zero/README.md

 1. download the newest [firmware](https://micropython.org/download/esp32/)
 2. install the esp flash tool: `pip install esptool`
 3. connect your ESP32 via USB and start a terminal at the location of the downloaded firmware
-4. start the following command (with the correct USB port), then hold **boot** until it starts erasing: \
+4. start the following command (with the correct USB port): \
-`esptool --chip esp32 --port /dev/ttyUSB0 erase_flash` (you may have to invoke esptool with `esptool.py --chip ...` here and subsequently)
+`esptool --chip esp32 --port /dev/ttyUSB0 erase_flash` (you may have to invoke esptool with `esptool.py --chip ...` here and subsequently, you may also have hold **boot** to enter the bootloader on the ESP32)
-5. start the following command (with the correct USB port and firmware name), then hold **boot** until it starts flashing: \
+5. start the following command (with the correct USB port and firmware name): \
-`esptool --chip esp32 --port /dev/ttyUSB0 --baud 460800 write_flash -z 0x1000 esp32-20220618-v1.19.1.bin`
+`esptool --chip esp32 --port /dev/ttyUSB0 --baud 460800 write_flash -z 0x1000 esp32-20220618-v1.19.1.bin` (you may have hold **boot** again to enter the bootloader on the ESP32)
 6. done, you may now connect to it via: `mpremote` (installation via pip: `pip install mpremote`)

 ### Update To New MicroPython Version
 1. download the newest [firmware](https://micropython.org/download/esp32/)
-2. start the following command (with the correct USB port and firmware name), then hold **boot** until it starts flashing: \
+2. start the following command (with the correct USB port and firmware name): \
-`esptool --chip esp32 --port /dev/ttyUSB0 --baud 460800 write_flash -z 0x1000 esp32-20220618-v1.19.1.bin`
+`esptool --chip esp32 --port /dev/ttyUSB0 --baud 460800 write_flash -z 0x1000 esp32-20220618-v1.19.1.bin` (you may have hold **boot** to enter the bootloader on the ESP32)
 3. done

 ### First Time dtn7zero Deployment